-One of the hottest hotels cards offered this year is the Club Carlson Premier Rewards Visa and since the sign up bonus and program offer some amazing award nights I want to explain how to take advantage of Club Carlson’s loyalty program.
-During my most recent round of credit card applications I was approved for my second Club Carlson Premier Visa for a 85,000 point bonus–now I have both the business and personal card.
+One of the hottest hotels cards offered this year is the Club Carlson Premier Rewards Visa and since the welcome bonus and program offer some amazing award nights I want to explain how to take advantage of Club Carlson’s loyalty program.
+During my most recent round of credit card applications I was approved for my second Club Carlson Premier Visa for a 85,000 point bonus--now I have both the business and personal card.

 Club Carlson has had some lucrative promos in the past such as the Radisson and Park Inn with 50,000 point promos, so it’s just a matter of time before they roll out the next big one.
 True with anything in the miles and points game, it always pays off to be one step ahead or at least have a strategy outlined so you can make the most of the program.

 This post aims to cover the benefits of Club Carlson’s loyalty program, how to maximize them, and why it really is one of the most lucrative hotel loyalty programs out there today--especially after so many of the other programs were devalued.

 Is Club Carlson the most lucrative hotel program out there?

 The Club Carlson loyalty programs includes over 1,000 Carlson Rezidor properties worldwide.
 The hotel brands include Radisson, Radisson Blu, Park Plaza, Park Inn and Country Inns & Suites, however the Carlson Rezidor’s Missoni Hotels in Edinburgh and Kuwait are excluded from earning and redeeming.
 With over 1,000 properties it is on par with Starwood, less than Marriott and Hilton, but more than Hyatt.
 The majority of their top-tier Radisson Blu properties stretch from Western Europe to the Middle East/Northern Africa.
 Although you will also find some scattered throughout Latin America, Asia, and Australia.